bradleeharr/Stepgen/README.md

 # [WIP!]
 Stepgen
-An autostepper program made to support quick generation of stepfiles from playlists
+The goal of this project is to implement an autostepper program made to support quick generation of stepfiles from playlists

 This project is expected to progress in several stages.